ojas-kanotra/pwn.college_ojas/5_File_Globbing.md

 ---

 ## Multiple Globs
-This challenge has diversely-named files in /challenge/files.
-Go cd there and run /challenge/run, providing a single argument: a short (3 characters or less) globbed word with two * globs in it that covers every word that contains the letter p.
+Navigate to `/challenge/files` and run `/challenge/run` with a single argument: create a short (3 characters or less) globbed pattern using two `*` wildcards that matches every file containing the letter `p`.

 ### Solve
 **Flag:** `pwn.college{MAPAePB8GLtRJw7Rhq5AR10VQKV.0lM3kjNxwyM3kjNzEzW}`